ankitects/anki-manual/src/editing.md

 For those who like to stay very organized, you can add fields to your notes to classify your content, such as "book", "page", and so on.
-Anki supports searching in specific fields, which means you can do a search for "book:'my book' page:63" and immediately find what you're looking for.
+Anki supports searching in specific fields, which means you can do a search for `"book:my book" page:63` and immediately find what you're looking for.

 ### Custom Study and Filtered Decks